Targeted Function Balancing: Motivation for TFB

-which will be referred to as the ``empirical weighting condition" (EWC).
-In words, WC and EWC require that the means of $f_0 (X_i)$ be equated in expectation or empirically.\footnote{Note also that neither WC nor EWC requires complete overlap in the conditional distributions of $X_i$, or
+and its empirical analog, which we refer to as the ``empirical weighting condition" (EWC), In words, WC and EWC require that the means of $f_0 (X_i)$ be equated in expectation or empirically.

-which is traditionally assumed in settings with propensity score weights (\citealp{rosenbaum1983central}).
-I therefore forgo this assumption throughout. }

-EWC is given particular focus below, and is thus worthwhile to discuss further.
-First, define the imbalance, or difference in the means, of a function of $X_i$ as
+EWC is given particular focus in TFB, so we discuss it first.
+First define the imbalance, or difference in the means, in a function of $X_i$ as

 where $g$ is an arbitrary vector-valued function.
 How far the weights are from satisfying EWC, to be referred to as the ``EWC Bias", then has an intuitive form as the imbalance in $f_0 (X_i)$: